 As each year, seasonal adjustments for the all-item index (France, all household) and for four indexes of core inflation have been revised.
-Contrary to the previous years, the estimated coefficients for covid crisis years were not treated with a special calculus, except with the identification of potential outliers.
-2023 data, year for which the covid presumably did not impact the prices, allow for a best separation of seasonal and exceptional variations during this period.
+As in 2024, and contrary to the previous years, the estimated coefficients for Covid-19 crisis years were not treated with a special calculus, except with the identification of potential outliers.
+2023 and 2024 data, year for which the Covid-19 presumably did not impact the prices, allow for a best separation of seasonal and exceptional variations during this period.
 Some timespan is necessary to take into account these special years in the best possible way.
 These series will be revised next year, allowing for an even more robust estimation with a supplementary year of data.